Volte6/GoMud/scripting/docs/FUNCTIONS_ACTORS.md

 _Note: This miscellaneous data is attached to the character data, not the user data.
 If the user changes characters, it will not follow._

+_Note: There is a special key: `StartRoom` that will override the Start RoomId for the character if set._

 |  Argument | Explanation |
 | --- | --- |
 | key | A unique identifier for the data. |